PANEL ATTORNEY QUALIFICATIONS

 of pleadings.
 Adequate supervision must be maintained over

-accuracy and quality of all work remains with the panel attorney.
+accuracy and quality of all work remains with the appointed attorney.

 These guidelines are intended to clarify the requirement by